 We offer three flavorful versions of paella on our patio, but only once a year!
 Learn more about this Spanish dish and see recipes

-Post adapted from Sara at Zingerman’s Community of Businesses blog
+Post adapted from Zingerman’s Community of Businesses blog

 Paella (py•ay•a) is arguably Spain’s most well-known dish.
 It’s a satisfying one-pan meal of densely flavored rice, but what else gets added in beyond that is up for debate.
 Like many foods worthy of being passed down through generations, the history can get skewed over time.
 Luckily, we have a wealth of information from Ari Weinzweig, Zingerman’s co-founder and history major.
 (Psst, download our recipe booklet with a short history at the bottom of the post!)